kalliste/seL4-c89/PRISTINE-AND-PRECONFIGURED-PLAN.md

 - Verify that the repository root now holds only essential metadata alongside `pristine/` and `preconfigured/`, identifying any lingering helper directories that still need relocation.
 - Call out in the top-level README and related docs that all pristine sources live exclusively under `pristine/` so contributors do not expect duplicates in the root tree.
 - Audit any remaining recorded build artifacts (for example, additional architecture snapshots) to confirm they also reference the localized `preconfigured/` copies before final cleanup.

+## Step 8 Progress: Final consistency passes
+- Recounted the tracked files in `preconfigured/` (2,359) and `pristine/` (1,023) so the change-summary table reflects the current repository layout.
+- Updated the top-level README to direct contributors to `pristine/.python-version` and to prefer `pyenv shell` for temporary interpreter selection, preventing accidental recreation of a root `.python-version` file.
+- Confirmed that the repository root now contains only planning documents, `pristine/`, `preconfigured/`, `.gitignore`, `.github/`, and `LICENSE.md`, leaving no stray source directories outside the two canonical trees.
+- Noted for future work: if developers still prefer a persistent `pyenv local` configuration, consider adding `.python-version` to `.gitignore` so personal pins do not appear in future diffs.